rasogltra/cloud_marketing_pipeline/README.md

   - Batch ingestion of CSV, JSON, and log files from raw data sources.
   - Metadata tracking for ingestion time, source, and validation.

+- **Data Transformation**
+- Cleansing and standardization of campaign and ad platform data.

 ---

 - **Scalability**